denkasyanov/041-tdd-fastapi/README.md

 - [X] Use `uv` instead of `pip`
 - [X] Don't pin dependencies
 - [X] Use `lifespan` in Tortoise ORM instead of lifecycle event handlers
+- [X] Replace long commands with `make` shortcuts
+- [ ] Make table with shortcut and full command in README
 - [ ] Add a system for tagging images
 - [ ] Test CD from a private registry
 - [ ] Clear test database after each test run